ldijkman/Arduino_Plant_Watering_System/README.md

 start watering on average startvalue in % of 2 Capacitive Soil Moisture Sensors

+Better NOT put the sensors in 1 pot they may influence eachother if in 1 pot

 timed duration of watering

 pauzetime after watering, give water time to soak into soil